Thursday, April 16, 2020

 GOLD OF THE SEVEN SAINTS.
 Warner Bros., USA, 1961, b/w, 88 min.
 Directed by Gordon Douglas.
 Cinematography by Joseph F. Biroc.
 Music by Howard Jackson.
 Starring Clint Walker, Roger Moore, Leticia Roman, Robert Middleton, Gene Evans, Roberto Contreras, Jack Williams, Arthur Stewart, Vito Scotti and Chill Wills.

-Gold of the Seven Saints was the last of a trilogy of Western films directed by Gordon Douglas to feature TV star Clint Walker and his "national treasure" of a chest.
+Gold of the Seven Saints was the last of a trilogy of Western films directed by Gordon Douglas that featured TV star Clint Walker and his "national treasure" of a chest.
 Robert Frazee's excellent novel, Desert Guns, was the basis of the story which concerns a pair of fur trappers (Walker & Roger Moore) trying to keep a cache of gold out of the hands of scoundrels, who continually show up at every turn.
-The two leads exhibit great chemistry together, as well as a few gratuitous shirtless moments, which help propel the film to its natural, spirited conclusion.
+The two stars exhibit great chemistry together, as well as a few gratuitous shirtless moments, which help propel the film to its natural, spirited conclusion.
 The movie was filmed primarily in Arches National Park, Utah, with impressive black and white photography by cinematographer Joseph Biroc.

 * * * * * * * * * *